nicolaka/devcon/README.md

 8. **`cesteban29/devcon:latest`**:
    This specifies the image to use for the container.
 In this case, it’s the latest version of the `devcon` image created by the user `cesteban29` stored in Docker Hub.

+9. **`bash -c "sed -i.bak '\''s/127.0.0.1/kubernetes.docker.internal/g'\'' /root/.kube/config && exec zsh"`**:
+   This runs a command inside the container to replace `127.0.0.1` with `kubernetes.docker.internal` in the Kubernetes configuration file.
+This is necessary because the Kubernetes API server is running on the host machine, not inside the container.
+More more info look at the [Errors Found](#errors-found) section.

 ### Build new image